TradingTools.review TradingTools.review

 Pros

-• + Affordable pricing compared to Bloomberg alternatives
+• + Affordable at $120/year compared to Morningstar, Seeking Alpha, and Koyfin

 Cons

-• Not useful for technical or short-term traders
+• Not useful for day traders or short-term swing traders — no real-time data

-• Free tier is very limited (5 reports/month)
+• Free tier is very restrictive (5 reports/month, 10 holdings)

 Stock Rover Pros & Cons